Pet Care for Your New Puppy or Kitten

 Unlike cats, dogs can have regular baths, which is also a good time to check them over thoroughly for any sores or lumps and bumps.
 Tempted to bath your cat?
 Find out why we suggest you don’t give your cat a bath most of the time.
 And while you’re at it, speaking of beauty care, check out our 10 ways to pamper your cat.

-Pet insurance can cover routine pet care
+Pet insurance can cover all kind of pet care